thisislawatts/slowstitch.club/src/pages/community.md

       since starting slow stitch club has been amazing.

-      Below are handful of stitchers and makers that continue to inspire me and enrich the mending community.
+      Below are a small handful of stitchers and makers that continue to inspire me and enrich the mending community.

       **Renee - [@thatperfecthour](https://www.instagram.com/thatperfecthour/)** \